MLK Jr. Semester of Service Award Winners

-Two student projects that work with community organizations on priority health issues received 2020 Martin Luther King Jr. Semester of Service Awards from Baystate Health.
+Two student projects—one driven by medical students, the other by high schoolers—received 2020 Martin Luther King Jr. Semester of Service Awards from Baystate Health.

 *A.D.V.I.S.O.R.Y.* (Advocating for Decreased Violence in Springfield by Organizing Resilient Youth)